 All students at PDS will experience the TK-12 global education framework known as the “PD Passport,” which infuses traditional classes with the content, skills, and character dispositions critical to being a global citizen.
 Click on the image at right to see the full framework.

 Beyond the classroom, students have the chance to interact with students from all over the world by traveling to other countries or having them come here.
 You can check the RoundSquare International webpage to leverage our network of 200 like-minded schools in 50 countries on 6 continents to create your own experience as a hosted student.
-Additionally we offer Spring Break and summer travel experiences lead by our own faculty.
+Additionally we offer Spring Break and summer travel experiences led by our own faculty.

-Finally, our Upper School students have the opportunity staring in 9th grade to join the Global Studies Diploma program.
+Finally, our Upper School students have the opportunity starting in 9th grade to join the Global Studies Diploma program.
 The mission of the Global Studies Diploma program is to develop within our students an ability to appreciate and value differences locally and globally and to develop the understanding, skills, and character dispositions to become active global citizens.

 Providence Day School is a proud member of: